Gabro29/web-system-design/README.md

 - **Maintenance workers** can access maintenance and machine status operations
 - **System managers** can access administrative and infrastructure management features

-> The **monitoring service** remains accessible without authentication, as required by the assignment specification.
+> The **JakartaEE monitoring service** remains accessible without authentication.

 ---

 ## 🏗️ System Architecture & Persistence

-The system follows a **distributed architecture** with separation between operational logic and infrastructure monitoring.
+The system follows a **distributed architecture** with a separation between the main operational logic and the monitoring service.

-### Main Backend
+### Spring Boot Backend
 Uses a **relational database** to store:

 - user profiles
 - customer credit
 - vending machine data
-- operational business data
+- business logic data

-### Monitoring Backend
+### JakartaEE Monitoring Backend
-Uses an **independent database** (relational or NoSQL) to store:
+Uses a separate database to store:

 - vending machine coordinates
 - machine states